chrislemke/ChatFred/README.md

 The response should be in plain text and should only contain the function itself.
 Don't put the code is a code block.
 ```
-Now we can use Alfred's [Text Action](https://www.alfredapp.com/universal-actions/) and the [text transformation](#text-transformation-%EF%B8%8F) feature to let ChatGPT automatically add a docstring to a Python function:
+Now we can use Alfred's [Text Action](https://www.alfredapp.com/universal-actions/) and the [text transformation](#text-transformation-%EF%B8%8F) feature (<kbd>fn</kbd> option)  to let ChatGPT automatically add a docstring to a Python function:

 ![Screenshot](chatgpt_text_transformation.gif)
+Check out [this Python script](https://github.com/chrislemke/ChatFred/blob/main/workflow/src/text_chat.py).
+All docstrings where automatically added by ChatGPT.

 #### **Text transformation** ⚙️
 This feature allows you to easily let ChatGPT transform your text using a pre-defined prompt.
 Just replace the default *ChatGPT transformation prompt* in the workflow's configuration with your own prompt.
 Use either the [Send to ChatGPT 💬 Universal Actions](#universal-action--combined-prompts-%EF%B8%8F) (option: <kbd>⇧</kbd>) to pass the highlighted text to ChatGPT using your transformation prompt.
 Or configure a hotkey to use the clipboard content.